The Employment Law Review: Czech Republic

 Foreign companies do not have to register in the Czech Republic to hire employees but non-EU companies must register a subsidiary or a branch in the Czech commercial register to conduct business here.
 Business presence will also often create a permanent establishment for tax purposes.
 The company will have to obtain the relevant authorisation to conduct its business (i.e., a trade licence or other relevant licence) and register as an employer with the Czech social security and health insurance system to pay the relevant contributions for its employees.

 Statutory deductions from each employee's monthly salary include advance payments for personal income tax, social security insurance, unemployment contribution, health insurance and sickness insurance.
-Generally, all statutory contributions are calculated, deducted and paid by the employer for its employees.
+In general, all statutory contributions are calculated, deducted and paid by the employer on behalf of its employees.

 Foreign companies can engage independent contractors in the Czech Republic.